ishaniMadhuwanthi/login-under-developing/README.md

 1. Clone the repository
-2. In the project directory you can run: npm start
+2. In the project directory you can run:

+         npm start

 If it makes errors, run

          npm install or
          npm update

 Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 3. Create database named **"login"** in your MySQL and edit configurations.
 You can download database using **login.sql** in this repository.

- database name: login
+ **Database name:** login

- database password: root
+ **Database password0**: root

 ```JavaScript
 const sequelize = new Sequelize('login', 'root', '', {